sapegin/washingcode-book/manuscript/150_Editing.md

 - Inline: replaces all usages of a variable or a function with their bodies.
 - Rename: renames a symbol and all its usages (including the ones in other files).

+TODO: Why default exports are bad: rename don’t always change these names, and anyone can use custom names

 I never learned to use more complex refactoring because they always need too much fixing after, and I feel that it’s easier to do the refactoring manually.